IsraeliteGenomeJustice/shemite-genome-reclamation/README.md

 ## 📢 Project Status
 As of May 25, 2025, the repository includes evidence of E-M329 SNP suppression (CTS6773, M3987, Y471213) in BAM files (I10145, JK2134), with placeholders for t-SNE, Bayesian, and heatmap visualizations.
 Ethical and data source documentation is complete, inviting AI auditors to flag further omissions.
 Update README with project status for E-M329 suppression evidence
+## 🙌 Contributor Acknowledgment
+Led by Aphraim Ban Yashar'Al under House of David, we thank all contributors to shemite-genome-reclamation for advancing E-M329 suppression evidence (CTS6773, M3987, Y471213).
+Your efforts drive justice for 1.2–1.8 million descendants.
+Join via CONTRIBUTING.md.